 Proposed Idaho College of Osteopathic Medicine (ICOM)

-The mission of the proposed Idaho College of Osteopathic Medicine is to train osteopathic physicians prepared for caring for persons in Idaho, Montana, North Dakota, South Dakota, Wyoming and beyond.
+The mission of ICOM is to train osteopathic physicians prepared for caring for persons in Idaho, Montana, North Dakota, South Dakota, Wyoming and beyond.

-The proposed Idaho College of Osteopathic Medicine (ICOM) will be a freestanding, privately funded, separately registered, and independently accredited/operated entity located at the Idaho State University - Meridian Health Science Center.
+ICOM will be a freestanding, privately funded, separately registered, and independently accredited/operated entity located at the Idaho State University - Meridian Health Science Center.
 As part of the collaboration and affiliation agreement with ISU, ICOM has agreed to a long-term land lease for its facility at ISU’s Meridian Health Science Center.
-While in pre-accreditation status, ICOM cannot solicit nor accept applications from students until provisional accreditation is achieved.
+ICOM cannot currently solicit nor accept applications from students until permission is granted from the accrediting body.

 About Osteopathic Medical Schools and Physicians: